Pandemic brings fortunes to Amazon - and headaches too - KVIA

 “Everything would have come down to a screeching halt,” Krahling said.
 “It’s helped me cover all overhead without freaking out.”

-Craig Johnson, president of retail consultancy Consumer Growth Partners, says Amazon has a “high class problem” considering how many other stores have gone dark.
+Craig Johnson, president of retail consultancy Customer Growth Partners, says Amazon has a “high class problem” considering how many other stores have gone dark.

 “Given all that is going on, they have done remarkably well,” Johnson said.
 “Yes, there are glitches.
 But there are glitches all over.
 We have never been through this.”